-It may seem like an insignificant change, but it would make world of difference.
-We, as humans, don’t like being punished, but we do love rewards, and discounts.
+It may seem like an insignificant change, but it would make a world of difference.
+We, as humans, don’t like being punished, but we do love rewards and discounts.
 That’s why store points and loyalty programs are so pervasive.

 Why This Will Work

 Many psychologists lean towards the use of positive reinforcements instead of punishments (which is not the same thing as “negative reinforcements”).
 Part of the reason behind this, and why this plastic bag discount would be successful in the long-run, is because positive reinforcements will often condition the receiver to exhibit the behavior that results in that desirable reward.

 By rewarding customers for not using plastic bags, rather than punishing for using them, the exchange of money and plastic bags is re-framed as a desirable goal for both the business and customer, and eventually customers will prefer getting that discount over the benefits of getting a plastic bag.

 For businesses, if the 5 cents that stores charge for bags is too steep to be sustainable, even a 3 cent discount would suffice.
 Who turns down a discount?
 What you should turn down from now on, however, is that plastic bag.